|Instead of you cramming for a final exam, you will do a final video project, in order to bring the course to a creative and enjoyable end.

 Content, Length and Logistics

-- In order to submit your completed video project to your instructor, you should upload it to YouTube (or a similar video-sharing site) and send her/him the URL.
-If you are concerned about privacy, please upload the video as an "Unlisted Video" so that only people with the URL can find the video (instructions here).
+- In order to submit your completed video project to your instructor, upload it to YouTube (or a similar video-sharing site) and send the URL.
+If you are concerned about privacy, please upload it as an "Unlisted Video" so that only people with the URL can find the video (instructions here).

 - Your video should be roughly 5-7 minutes: longer is not necessarily better.